mattragoza/LiGAN/README.md

 ```
 Similar to models.py, this script creates a solver file for each parameter assignment in the params file, and again the files are named according to a name format.

-The following command will create a solver file from an example params file:
+Run this command to create a solver file for training with the Adam optimizer:

 `python solvers.py tutorial/solver.params -o tutorial/solvers -n adam0`